AJEETX/CarSales.Demo/README.md

 >
 >   5. **Webapi** [backend service] shall start running on port **3000**
 >
->   6. To verify the Webapi is running open the url **http://localhost:3000** in chrome browser, the page shall be displayed as below
+>   6. To verify the Webapi is running, open the url **http://localhost:3000** in chrome browser, the page shall be displayed as below
 >
 >   <img width=“1469” alt=“list” src="https://github.com/AJEETX/CarSales.Demo/blob/master/swagger.PNG">